Riverbend provides leadership, through a governance structure, for protection, conservation, and management of our regional water resources

 Currently, about fifty-three percent of the Texarkana area population live outside Texarkana, Arkansas and Texarkana, Texas.
 As the population increases outside of the Texarkana city limits, demand for representation on regional water matters will increase among the areas water user groups.
 Over the past 70 years, this region has done a good job of preserving and managing our water resources.
 Within the last few decades, however, the Sulphur River Basin, has been identified as the most underutilized river basin in the state.
 As surface waters of the state are constitutionally owned by the state, a number of outside entities have expressed growing interests in developing our regional water resources.
 In order for this region to continue to be successful in preserving and managing our water water resources at a local level, we must more proactively plan for our future.

-At the state planning level, the system is designed and intended to be done at the local level in a bottom-up process.
-If you look throughout the state of Texas, you will find that most aspects of water management and planning are done on at the local and regional basis.
-Water districts like Riverbend are common throughout Texas, especially in areas where large amounts of water are available like is the case in the Sulphur Basin.
+If you look throughout the state of Texas, you will find that most aspects of water management and planning are done on at the local and regional levels.
+Water districts like Riverbend are common throughout Texas, especially in areas where large amounts of water are available like is the case in the Sulphur River Basin.
 This is encouraging to us, as long as we remain active participants in the process.

 Today, Riverbend is the vehicle that allows the communities of this region to unite and speak with one collective voice.
-The origins of Riverbend today can be found in this area's past regional water partnerships such as when our local communities came together on Wright Patman Lake and formed the Lake Texarkana Water Supply Corporation.
+The origins of Riverbend today can be found in this area's past regional water partnerships.
+For example, our local communities came together on Wright Patman Lake and formed the Lake Texarkana Water Supply Corporation (LTWSC).
 Riverbend is the only governing body in this region that offers a forum of equitable representation for the Member Entities on our regional water matters, and more specifically at this end of the Sulphur River Basin.
-The Member Entities who wish to take part in Riverbend have influence in the District’s finances, policies, deciton-making, and authority.
+The Member Entities who wish to take part in Riverbend have influence in the District’s finances, policies, decision-making, and authority.